 Fox has finally given the mountain biking public an internally routed dropper post that is worthy of the suspension manufacturer's name.
 The Transfer Performance is an infinitely adjustable cable actuated dropper that impressed us with its consistent performance and reasonable price.
 The Performance version has a non-Kashima coated stanchion but is otherwise the same mechanically to its $50 more expensive sibling, the Transfer Factory.
 The Transfer Performance's sealed nitrogen cartridge returns at a fixed and reasonable rate with smooth travel during extension.
-The Fox was among the easiest posts to compress, with moderate force required on the beautifully machined 1x lever to actuate.
-The Fox dropper held its own and out-performed posts that cost over $100 more.
+The Fox was among the easiest posts to compress, with moderate force required on the nicely machined 1x lever to actuate.
+The Fox dropper held its own and out-performed some posts that cost over $100 more.
 It didn't have quite what it took to take home one of our top pick awards, but it was pretty darn close.
 Read on to see how the Fox Transfer Performance compared to the competition.

 FOX Racing Shox Transfer Performance Series Review